-The Queensland Government is introducing new laws to promote responsible dog breeding.
-The legislation will be effective from 26 May 2017 and applies only to dogs born on or after this date.
+The Queensland Government has introduced laws to promote responsible dog breeding.
+The legislation came into effect 26 May 2017 and applies only to dogs born on or after this date.

-From 26 May 2017 you can register as a puppy breeder by following this link to Queensland Dog Breeder Register (will be activated after 26 May) .
+From 26 May 2017 you can register as a puppy breeder by following the link below to the Queensland Dog Breeder Register.
 There is no cost to register as a breeder.